-Cohen Milstein offers an innovative Ethics and Fiduciary Counseling practice that provides guidance on fiduciary responsibility, ethical duties, governance, compliance issues and related organizational mandates.
+Cohen Milstein offers an innovative Ethics and Fiduciary Counseling practice that is distinguished by the legal services it provides and the experience of the attorneys who provide those services.
+Our lawyers have unique experience as in-house counsel to major public pension funds, as well as outside counsel to pension fund clients, which enables them to offer unique perspectives for guidance on fiduciary responsibility, ethical duties, governance, compliance issues and related organizational mandates.
 The practice also develops and implements customized ethics and fiduciary training programs, and assists in conducting internal investigations and with the structuring of the resulting recommendations.

 NORTH CAROLINA DEPARTMENT OF STATE TREASURER:

 Serve as Compliance Counsel, providing counseling, transactional review and training to the staff of the Office of General Counsel and the Investment Management Division.

 STATE OF CONNECTICUT OFFICE OF THE TREASURER:

 Selected, after a competitive procurement process, as Compliance Counsel in 2011 and again in 2016 and as Fiduciary Counsel in 2016.

 Provided advice and guidance on ethics and compliance issues, including developing policies and participating in presentations to the Teachers’ Retirement Board.